 The elderly have no choice but to face social isolation.
 However, friends and loved ones can do their part to ensure the elderly in their life are not lonely.
 Thankfully, we live with more technological advancement than ever before.
 Numerous apps allow families to connect with their parents or grandparents in creative and meaningful ways.

 Here are 5 apps to consider having your loved ones in isolation download.

-Marco Polo: Think of this like video voicemail.
+Marco Polo: Think of this as a video voicemail.
 You start a chat with an individual or create a family group chat.
-Then, you record video messages and each person in the chat can watch and record a response whenever it is convenient for them.
+Then, you record video messages, and each person in the chat can watch and record a response whenever it is convenient for them.
 This is especially useful if your family is spread out all over the world and coordinating a FaceTime or Skype call is difficult.

 Marco Polo is free, there are no ads, and it can store unlimited videos.
 The videos in your conversation feeds never disappear, so you can watch them over and over again!

 Storii: Storii is the family-side of the adult daycare software, StoriiCare.
 This is a wonderful connection tool if your loved one is in a care home.
 Or, alternatively, if they are part of an adult daycare service.

 With Storii, family and friends are connected and contribute to their loved one’s care profile.

 To connect with their loved ones, they can upload photos and other types of media, create music and video playlists, and save significant locations using integration with Google Street View.
 Additionally, they can exchange messages and receive updates from care staff.